-We raised the possibility that acoustic features of vocal production could be used as a biomarker of ASD.
-However, we could not identify any single feature that yet can serve the role.
+We could not identify any single feature that could yet serve the role of marker.
 While many aspects of vocal production in ASD have long been described as different, there have been few consistent findings among studies, except for pitch mean and range.
-The multivariate machine-learning approach to vocal production in ASD seems promising; it can capture the complex and often non-linear nature of the acoustic patterns that may gave rise to the clinical impression of atypical voice and prosody in
+The multivariate machine-learning approach to vocal production in ASD seems promising, albeit yet unsystematic; it can capture the complex and often non-linear nature of the acoustic patterns that may gave rise to the clinical impression of atypical voice and prosody in ASD.

-ASD.
 Indeed, such impressions are often based on multiple types of information (Forbes-Riley & Litman, 2004; Liscombe, Venditti, & Hirschberg, 2003).

 Many advances have thus been made since McCann & Peppe's (2003) review: a larger number of acoustic features have been quantitatively defined and more complex statistical techniques have been developed.
-However, the search for a vocal biomarker of ASD has to overcome four obstacles: small sample sizes; few replications of effects across studies; too heterogeneous methods for the extraction of acoustic features and their analysis; and limited theoretical background for the research.
+However, the search for a vocal marker of ASD has to overcome four obstacles: small sample sizes; few replications of effects across studies; too heterogeneous methods for the extraction of acoustic features and their analysis; and limited theoretical background for the research.
 First, people with ASD present diverse clinical features with different levels of severity.
 Five of the reviewed studies sought to investigate the relation between severity of clinical features and acoustic patterns.
 However, because the sample size of each study was too low (median of participants with ASD < 30), it is difficult - if not impossible - to control for the large natural heterogeneity among individuals in terms of clinical features and their severity.
 Second, most of the studies reviewed focused on different acoustic features, which entails that effects rarely are replicated and that it is difficult to perform reliable meta-analyses of effect sizes.
 Third, the reviewed studies differed considerably with respect to methods and statistical analysis.
 For example, we identified three types of speech-production task (constrained production, spontaneous production and social interaction), each of which is likely to involve distinct social and cognitive demands and therefore different vocal production patterns, but more fine-grained typologies could be used.
-Further, different studies do not only use different acoustic features but also use different methods for feature extraction - if described at all - making comparisons between studies difficult.
-This lack of clarity is especially problematic for machine-learning techniques.
+This would also enable the assessment of whether acoustic markers of ASD could represent biomarkers, that is, be directly related to underlying biological processes as those involved in respiration and fine-motor control of the vocal folds.
+Further, different studies not only use different acoustic features but also use different methods for feature extraction - if described at all - making comparisons between studies difficult6.
+This lack of clarity is especially problematic for machine-learning techniques7.